-Somerset Arts Works in partnership with Halsway Manor are pleased to announce a new commission as part of ‘A Landscape of Objects’ funded by Arts Council England.
-Somerset visual artist Andrea Oke will take up a residency at Halsway Manor, National Centre for Folk Arts, from May to September 2018.
+Somerset Arts Works in partnership with Halsway Manor commissioned a new artwork as part of ‘A Landscape of Objects’ funded by Arts Council England.
+Somerset visual artist Andrea Oke was invited to be resident artist at Halsway Manor, National Centre for Folk Arts between May and September 2018.

 “By creating a visual landscape of folklore and placing Halsway at its centre I hope to start new conversations that prevent both the stories and the storytellers from being lost to us forever.”
 Andrea Oke

 During the project Andrea will be researching the folklore and history of Halsway and its immediate surroundings, utilizing resources from within Halsway’s library collection and Somerset’s Heritage Centre, as well as talking to people and visiting local sites.
 The research will inspire and inform a pop-up exhibition of original artwork at Halsway Manor that can be visited as part of Somerset Open Studios (Thu 27 – Sun 30 September, 10am – 5pm.
 Admission free).
 There will also be opportunities to meet the artist (Sat 29 September, 2pm) and participate in family friendly workshops (Sun 30 September, 10am-12noon & 2-4pm. £10 per family.
 Places should be booked in advance via Halsway Manor – 01984 618274).

 “We are delighted to be hosting Andrea Oke here as Artist in Residence.
 It is particularly exciting that she is here at a time when we are undergoing changes with our restoration project and widening our creative engagement.
 Andrea’s work here will enrich what we are doing and provide a wonderful chance for members of the public to experience an artist at work during Somerset Open Studios 2018.”
 Crispian Cook, CEO, Halsway Manor